Stanley J. Roszkowski U.S. Courthouse

 The Great Lakes Region's most recent newly constructed building, the Stanley J. Roszkowski U.S. Courthouse, was officially opened and dedicated on Oct.
-29, 2011, in the central business district of Rockford, Ill.
+29, 2011, in the central business district of Rockford, Illinois.
 The building is named for Judge Stanley Julian Roszkowski, who served the U.S. District Court from 1977-98.

 Property Manager: Shawn Lewellen

 For building information or service calls, contact the Roszkowski Service Desk using the information in the top right box on this page.
 For other federal government information, call 1-800-FED-INFO.

 Public Hours and Access The building is open to the public 7:30 a.m. to 5:15 p.m.
 Monday through Friday (except federal holidays).
 All visitors must undergo security screening and present a valid identity card (such as a state driver's license or federal ID) before gaining access to the building.
 The main east entrance is handicapped accessible.